WilliamFrancis0006/CollaborativeFilteringProject/README.md

   ## Task 3:
   ### a) Build a recommendation model using Alternating Least Squares (ALS)
-  ### Randomly splits jdf into 80% for training & 20% for testData
+  (Randomly splits jdf into 80% for training & 20% for testData)
   ###  b) Evaluate the ALS model using Root Mean Square Error (RSME)
-  ###  evaluate the als model
-  ### compute root mean square error(rmse) with test data for evaluation
-  ### set cold start strategy to 'drop' to ensure we don't get NaN evaluation metrics

 ![Screenshot from 2022-06-23 10-31-14](https://user-images.githubusercontent.com/60329354/175359380-28a5ba98-a4d6-4b68-a28f-1ea53f31c348.png)